 I was recommended for another project, then another, and soon I was solidly employed in the making of gardens.
 I learnt a lot as I worked, as well as completing a course in soft landscaping at Capel Manor, and passing the RHS General Examination in Horticulture.

-Twenty years on, I am still enthused and excited by the challenges of a new garden project.
+Twenty five years on, I am still enthused and excited by the challenges of a new garden project.
 The importance of the process is still key to my approach, as it is the best way to make a garden that is both practical, functional and a very special, charming place.

 I live with my partner and our two children in Stoke Newington.